"Of all the arts, the most important for us is the cinema"

 “The ability to understand and share the feelings of another.”

 Empathy is a key evolutionary skill.
 It’s fundamental to our ability to form cohesive social groups.
-It allowed our forebears to benefit from not having to fight sabre-toothed tigers literally alone.
+It allowed our forebears to benefit from literally not having to fight sabre-toothed tigers alone.
 It allows us the same benefit, metaphorically speaking.
 When we see or hear about people experiencing specific emotions, we’ve evolved to feel those same emotions.
 For example, if we see someone who’s suffering from the cold, we feel a little of that suffering.
-This makes us more likely to offer a jacket, blanket or space by the fire.
-These emotions assist the survival of the species, and are part of our intrinsic need to seek out experiences, understanding and companionship.
-These are fundamental elements in what makes us human.
+This makes us more likely to offer them a jacket, blanket or space by the fire.
+These emotions assist the survival of the species, and are part of our intrinsic need to seek out shared experiences, understanding and companionship.
+These are fundamental to what makes us human.

 The mechanics behind empathy have long baffled neuroscientists.
-To begin with, it was assumed that the emotion was as a result of a logical, mental interpretation in order to predict other people’s actions.
+To begin with, it was assumed that the emotion was as a result of a logical, mental process that allowed us to predict other people’s actions.
 Then, in the early 1990s, Italian researchers studying the brains of macaque monkeys made a breakthrough.
-They discovered that the same area of the brain lights up in monkeys that are just watching their fellow monkeys reaching for food as in those who are doing the reaching.
+They discovered that the same area of the brain lights up in monkeys that are just watching their fellow monkeys reaching for food, as in those who are actually doing the reaching.

-This led to the discovery in the brain of what are called ‘mirror cells’.
+This led to the discovery of the brain's ‘mirror neurons’.
 This profoundly changed our understanding of neurochemistry.
 These cells allow us to understand other people’s actions, not by thinking through what they are doing but by directly feeling the emotion that they are feeling.
 When you see someone frown, for example, your frowning mirror neurons fire up too, creating the sensation in your own mind that you associate with frowning.
 You don’t have to experience what the other person is experiencing to make them frown; you feel the emotion directly and effortlessly.
 That’s also why many of Red Bull’s extreme sport videos leave us feeling so exhilarated.